marcoarment/secondcrack/README.markdown

 When the updater runs next, the engine will create a sister file in a `_previews/` directory (and a `_publish-now/` directory, if it doesn't already exist), like this:

     drafts/
-        post-slug-you-want-to-create.txt
+        post-slug-you-want-to-create.md
         ...
         _previews/
             post-slug-you-want-to-create.html
             ...
         _publish-now/

-Whenever you want to preview your post, just save the `.txt` file, run the updater (or wait for it to run itself), and open the corresponding `.html` file in your browser.
+Whenever you want to preview your post, just save the `.md` file, run the updater (or wait for it to run itself), and open the corresponding `.html` file in your browser.
 When I'm writing, I just keep it open and hit Refresh to see changes.

 To publish a post, either move it into the `_publish-now/` directory, or add a header that simply says "publish-now", like this: